 Both his landscapes and his portraits of Indigenous sitters from this period challenged traditional understandings of national identity and representation, and it was through his extensive photographic records, publications, and postcard production that he radically changed perceptions of the region, leaving an indelible mark on Peruvian visual culture.
 Over the course of his life, Chambi’s work was widely recognized, exhibited, and published both in Peru and throughout Latin America, leaving behind a massive and profoundly influential body of work as Peru’s first Indigenous photographer.

-Damasia Lacroze, Department Assistant, Department of Painting and Sculpture, 2023
+Damasia Lacroze, Curatorial Assistant, Department of Painting and Sculpture, 2023